 On July 27, 2017, SOQUEM and Focus engaged Met-Chem Canada Inc. of Montréal ("Met-Chem"), a division of DRA Global Engineering Group, to undertake a Preliminary Economic Assessment (PEA) of the Kwyjibo project.
 Met-Chem is a globally recognized expert in mine and infrastructure design, including construction and mine operations, resource mapping, metallurgy, cost assessment, process design and administration.
 They have direct experience in the REE sector having prepared pre-feasibility studies (PFS) on the Zandkopsdrift and Steenkampskraal REE projects in South Africa, and on the Browns Range Project in Australia.
 The PEA to be prepared by Met-Chem will cover the following aspects of the Kwyjibo project: The preparation of a mineral resource estimate in accordance with NI 43-101; site selection; infrastructure design; preliminary mine design and mining plan in a remote setting; equipment and personnel requirements; development of a process flowsheet and selection of processing equipment; mine-to-processing plant transportation and road access studies; investment estimates; electrical requirements; site surveys and design of a treatment plant, economic analysis and economic sensitivity studies among other activities, and; ultimately, the preparation of a technical report incorporating all study elements.
 The PEA will incorporate hydrometallurgical test results and the final REE purification process flowsheet derived from lab-scale work being conducted by Hazen Research on composite drill core samples from the Josette massive Magnetite horizon MM1-Type mineralization.
-Met-Chem commenced work on the PEA on August 1, with a view to completion of its report by late 2017 or early 2018.
+Met-Chem commenced work on the PEA on August 1, 2017.